Travelling North: Salang Pass to Mazar-i-Sharif

-The guys sitting behind me are truck drivers who wandered over just in case I ate like an Afghan which is to say they wanted to see if I automatically share my food and drink.
-I have been here long enough to understand these cultural norms so the three of us tucked into the excellent fish and engaged in conversations that mix elementary Dari, American slang, and sign language.
+The guys sitting behind me in the picture above are truck drivers who wandered over just in case I ate like an Afghan which is to automatically share food and drink.
+I have been here long enough to understand that so the three of us tucked into the excellent fish and engaged in conversations with a mix of basic Dari, American slang, and sign language.

-The drive from the Salang Pass to Mazar is very pleasant.
-The largest city along the route is Puli Khumri which has very little international presence but also has very few AOG (armed opposition group) incidents.
-One of the more interesting aspects of driving around the country is how the industrious locals use whatever materials are available to get the job done.
-This next picture not only demonstrates that point but also is the best use for old Soviet BTR’s that I have ever seen.
+The drive from the Salang Pass to Mazar is pleasant and fast over good roads.
+The largest city along the route is Puli Khumri which has little international presence but also few AOG (armed opposition group) incidents.
+One of the more interesting aspects of driving around the country is to discover how the industrious Afghans can be with found objects.
+The picture below demonstrates that point well and is also the best use of old Soviet BTR’s I’ve yet to see.

-The Afghanistan state-controlled media back in the Soviet days refered to the Soviet soldiers as Quay Dhost which means “friendly forces”.
-For armed security guys like me rolling up to Afghan police checkpoints and after some smiles and the traditional greeting saying you are Quay Dhost will earn you an instant look of disbelief followed by a big belly laugh.
+The Afghanistan state-controlled media back in the Soviet days called Soviet soldiers Quay Dhost which means “friendly forces”.
+When we rolled up to Afghan police checkpoints we’d smile and introduce ourselves as Quay Dhost which generated a look of surprise followed by a big belly laugh.
 Afghans love jokes and funny foreigners who make an effort at speaking Dari.

 Mazar-i-Sharif is a small city famous for the Blue Mosque which is supposed to contain the remains of Hazrat Ali, who was a son-in-law of the Prophet Mohammad.
 Islamic scholars believe the real grave of Ali is in the Imam Mosque in Najaf Iraq.

-There is also work and in Mazar that means looking after Ms Tani san of JICA who runs the women empowerment program.
-We don’t show pictures of our clients in the blog but here is one of Tani san issuing a critique to one of her woman’s groups who have been slacking off on keeping the cows and barn that the people of Japan provided them clean and functional.
+There is also work and in Mazar and that means looking after Ms Tani san of JICA who runs the women empowerment program.
+The picture below is of Tani san issuing a critique to one of her woman’s groups who have been slacking on keeping the cows and barn that the people of Japan provided them clean and functional.

-While she is in the villages the police guard and I hang out with the senior males sometimes we sit in cool verandas and sip tea, other times we sit out in the closest field for a little nan and yogurt.
+While she is in the villages the police guard and I hang out with the males of the village often sitting in the closest field for a little nan and yogurt.
 If we check up on five villages that’s five lunches of nan and yogurt and sometimes kabob that you can’t not eat because it’s impolite for guests to refuse hospitality.
 The life of an independent international security operative often looks like this:

 The eggplant we are eating with the nan (bread) is called Borani Banjan and is absolutely delicious; greasy as the day is long but delicious.
-The company is not bad either this is a good way to sharpen up the language skills as my hosts normally do not speak any English.
 Next stop will be the Fortress but it deserves a post of its own.